Connect with others who understand.

 A DiabetesTeam member asked, “Is having dry mouth at nighttime a symptom of type 2 diabetes?”
 Another member described their experience with dry mouth and drooling: “I have the opposite problem — too much saliva, but my mouth still feels dry.”

 Dry mouth in diabetes can also contribute to mouth infections.
 Saliva helps protect your mouth from germs.
 Too little saliva can invite fungi into the mouth, which can cause fungal mouth infections like oral thrush.
-Difficulty swallowing is a symptom of oral thrush.
+Difficulty swallowing is a common symptom of oral thrush.

 Some infections near the mouth, like tonsillitis (a tonsil infection), can more directly cause drooling during sleep.